alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 X = ExtractFeatures(list("text"=TextAd,"emoji"=Emoji), Dictionary)
 ```

-# Checking the features interpretability
+# Checking the features' interpretability

-To see weather it is possible to to classify our text using the
+To see whether it is possible to classify our text using the
 features we built, We should check the below scatter plot.

 ``` r